amepproject/amep/CONTRIBUTING.md

 Contributions are always welcome and the **AMEP** development team appreciates any help you give.
-If you have any comments, ideas, or if you want to contribute to this project, please contact the **AMEP** developers via e-mail (support@amepproject.de) or by starting a discussion on github.
+If you have any comments, ideas, or if you want to contribute to this project, please contact the **AMEP** developers.
 When contributing to **AMEP**, please follow the coding guidelines specified below.

 ## Pull requests